-The following instructions explain how to use Apple Configurator on macOS to collect an iOS device's console logs. iOS device logs are extremely useful for advanced troubleshooting and may be required to review in rare technical situations.
+The following instructions explain how to use Apple Configurator on macOS to collect an iOS device's console logs. iOS device logs are extremely useful for troubleshooting and may be required to review in technical situations.

 1. On a macOS device install and launch Apple Configurator 2.